 We ate breakfast every morning in our hotel room and had plenty of food to bring into the parks with us to use as snacks and to use as side items to help fill up without spending as much on meals.

-If you opt to stay off-property you have even more options for eating outside of the parks.
+If you opt to stay off-property you have even more options for saving money on food at Disney by eating outside of the parks.

-Most off-property accommodation options near Disney are also in areas with TONS of restaurants, grocery stores and fast food options.
+Most off-property accommodation options near Disney are also in areas with TONS of restaurants, fast food, and grocery store options.

 Leave the parks before dinner and grab a pizza.
 Set up a crock-pot at your rental house with dinner to be ready after your day.